Secondary

 Then there’s challenge of managing behaviour outside of class.
 Here too, debate rages over whether ‘over-supervision’ is counterproductive, and that behavioural monitoring should be of a ‘light touch’ variety where possible.

-However, we shouldn’t underestimate the power of presence.
+However, we shouldn’t underestimate the power of presence as a behaviour management strategy.
 The subtle influence of a watchful eye can work wonders in steering a wayward ship back on course.
 Even then, though, the easy option can be to keep quiet, appear agreeable and simply go about your own business.

 What about the power of voice?
 The importance of setting expectations and holding firm to standards, even in the face of adversity?
 And what, indeed, of swearing and shouting in and out of classrooms?

-All too often, there’s an absence of any wider behaviour policy that grants teachers the freedom and flexibility to issue appropriate sanctions in response.
+All too often, there’s an absence of any wider behaviour management strategy that grants teachers the freedom and flexibility to issue appropriate sanctions in response.

 The middle ground